becoming a shamanic therapist

 These are advanced courses and are based on students already having a good grounding in Therapeutic Shamanism.
 As such, applicants must have already completed a number of our other online shamanism courses (the First, Next and Further Steps courses).

-At present, these courses are on hold whilst we concentrate on moving all the other courses online.
+The courses for shamanic therapists are currently on hold as we work on making all other courses available online.
 Our plan is to begin offering them again at some point though.
 Details will follow.
 If you wish to be kept informed, then please do sign up for the newsletter (you can do this at the bottom of this page).

-Learn more about our “Therapeutic Shamanism” experiential courses.
+Learn about “Therapeutic Shamanism” through our experiential courses.
+Browse our course overview and start learning now.

 Read the best selling “Therapeutic Shamanism” Series of books.
 Suitable for both complete beginners and experienced practitioners alike, the books are an apprenticeship for modern times